How to Write Your Job Resume: Six Parts

 If you have a big gap in your work experience and you were doing something acceptable during that time such as raising children, list it on your resume.
 This is considered experience and transferable skills.

 You only need to list your past three or four employers on your resume.
-If you want to include a relevant position that you held years ago, use a functional resume (more on this in my next article).
+If you want to include a relevant position that you held years ago, use a functional resume.

 If you have extensive computer experience, add a Computer Skills heading.
 If you received awards, add an Honors and Awards section.